Read this before applying for the First-Time Home Buyer Incentive

 Those who sell well before the 25-year limit and must repay the incentive at the time of sale could also be in for a shock.
 “Whenever you sell this house, you need to count on giving back the percentage of your equity—and that’s on top of closing costs, legal fees, land transfer taxes and real estate commissions,” she says.

 “If all the numbers work out, the timing and price are right, and you’re willing to take the risk that you’d have to pay back more than you borrowed, then great,” says Martin.
 However, she cautions that those who are unable to save up an extra 5% down payment on their own should take that as a financial warning sign.
-She warns to pay close attention to all the risks of home ownership—including the possibility of rising interest rates and unforeseen maintenance and repair costs—not just the risks related to the FTHBI.
+She warns to pay close attention to all the risks of home ownership—including rising interest rates and unforeseen maintenance and repair costs—not just the risks related to the FTHBI.

 Buyers should also be aware that there may be extra legal, appraisal and mortgage refinancing fees involved in the administration of the FTHBI.